You Need To Replace Your AC Filter — Do You Know How?

-The best air filter for your home will depend on the type of HVAC system you have, as well as your needs (especially if anyone in your home has health issues that require your home’s air to be as clean as possible).
+The best air filter for your home depends on your needs and the type of HVAC system you have (especially if anyone in your home has health issues that require your home’s air to be as clean as possible).

-If you aren’t sure what type of air filter is best for your system, contact an HVAC professional.
+If you’re not sure what type of air filter is best for your system, contact an HVAC professional.
 There can be risks associated with installing a filter that’s not designed for your HVAC system.
-You can also check the owner’s guide, as the manufacturer will outline the range of filter efficiency ratings that are ideal to use with the system.
+You can also check the owner’s guide, as the manufacturer outlines the range of filter efficiency ratings that are ideal to use with the system.

 How Often Should You Replace the Air Filter?

 For most homeowners, it’s helpful to change the filter every three months or so.
 You should change it more frequently if:

 - You have pets that shed.

 - Your home sees a lot of traffic.

 - Anyone in your home suffers from allergies.